 Heather: Well, it’s not much different than what we were just talking about.
 You have to have the financial infrastructure under it, and then you have to seek out something special and different and take an artistic risk, or do something different.
 You know what I mean?
 So, I think those are the most successful producers.
-I mean, first of all, it has to be said the risk is taken and the amount of work that’s taken to put the show on Broadway is unbelievable and I bow down to the producers and just the wall that you have to go through to make sure a show comes on–and it might be a beautiful show and for it for some reason at that moment doesn’t land you audiences.
+I mean, first of all, it has to be said the risk is taken and the amount of work that’s taken to put the show on Broadway is unbelievable and I bow down to the producers and just the wall that you have to go through to make sure a show comes on–and it might be a beautiful show and for whatever reason at that moment doesn’t land you audiences.
 And we’ve seen that in recent revivals where a first revival didn’t work, but the second revival went really well.
 So, it’s a tenacity.
 It’s a deep belief in what they’re producing and the content.
 It’s like having courage in their convictions about their content.
 Having a point of view, really being passionate about what they’re putting on the stage, and then obviously having the financial infrastructure underneath that.

 Ken: Obviously one of the Wing’s biggest endeavors every year is the Tony Awards, of course.
-And you talked a little on last year’s was very successful.
+And you talked a little on last year’s being very successful.
 What do you think makes a great show for the people?
 It’s so important, obviously, to get the–just advertise the theatre, in general.
 What do you think makes a great telecast?
 What do you think the audience will want to see at that?

 Heather: Well, I think it’s a combination of you know showing the season.
 And I think it’s really hard to do, right?
 Find the right moment in the show, and I think we really do that really well.
 And then, it’s like a host of people want to see doing fantastic special material that really excites them and looks entertaining.
 You know, it’s interesting because–and you know, the Broadway League are our great partners in this and Charlotte and I often talk about the fact that our particular challenge is the Tony’s are the beginning of a conversation with a national audience, where the Grammy’s and the Oscars are the end of a conversation because the albums are out, the movies are out, everybody’s familiar with our content.
 So, this is the time where we introduce ourselves to the national audience and say, “This is what’s on Broadway, and maybe you want to see a show.”
 So, it’s both a challenge, but it’s also very exciting.
 And, unlike [inaudible] the advantage that we have [inaudible] directing the other shows is we have this amazing talent.
 Nobody has talent like Broadway–this is it.
 This is where everybody comes.
 Whether it’s music talent–you know, you see major music talent come through Broadway if you go [inaudible] to the right shows that have never been shown before.
-It’s where the TV and film people, they want to be on Broadway.
+It’s where the TV, movie and film people, they want to be on Broadway.
 They do the movie and film stuff, but they want to be on Broadway.
 And we even had Mike Tyson on Broadway.
 It is really where stars align and that’s what makes Broadway exciting is that we’re the one place to bring all this together.